 Preliminary decisions regarding the second year of funding will be made based on the information provided on the 6-months report.
-This report will be reviewed by the EERE Program sponsoring the Award and the research mentor to determine if participant is making satisfactory progress towards completion of the research plan and is meeting the Award requirements.
+This report will be reviewed by the EERE Program sponsoring the Award and the research mentor to determine if the participant is making satisfactory progress towards completion of the research plan and is meeting the Award requirements.

-Participants will receive confirmation of second year of funding after submission of the 9-months report.
-Final decisions regarding second year of funding will be made by the EERE Program sponsoring the Award and the research mentor.
+Participants will receive confirmation of the second year of funding after submission of the 9-months report.
+Final decisions regarding the second year of funding will be made by the EERE Program sponsoring the Award and the research mentor.

 18 and 24 months

-Final report and feedback survey are due prior to the completion of the appointment.
+The final report and feedback survey are due prior to the completion of the appointment.

 The Final Report should summarize the research accomplishments during the Award period.

-Participants will be asked to provide feedback on their experience as EERE participants , the EERE Postdoctoral Research Awards, and activities related to their participation to help EERE assess the effectiveness of the program and participant-related processes.
+Participants will be asked to provide feedback on their experience as EERE participants, the EERE Postdoctoral Research Awards, and activities related to their participation to help EERE assess the effectiveness of the program and participant-related processes.